TAX HIVE PRIVACY STATEMENT

 Sales of personal information to third parties.
-We do not and will not sell personal information to third parties.
-We do share personal information with third parties for the business purposes described in this Privacy Statement.
+We do not and will not sell personal information to third parties without your permission.

 With our affiliates and subsidiaries.
-We may share your information with and among any parent, subsidiary, or affiliate for everyday business purposes (as described in this Privacy Statement) as well as for marketing purposes.
+We may share your information with and among any parent, subsidiary, affiliate, or partner for everyday business purposes (as described in this Privacy Statement) as well as for third-party marketing purposes.

 Your right to limit information sharing.
-Certain laws, including Federal Law for our United States customers, provides our customers with the right to limit our information sharing activities in certain circumstances.
+Certain laws, including Federal Laws for our United States customers, provide our customers with the right to limit our information-sharing activities in certain circumstances.
 For example, you may have the right to limit our sharing of information to both affiliates and third parties for marketing purposes.

 Non-responsive services, links, and integrations